wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-7.md

 Read the following aloud to everyone:

 > __!!!WARNING!!!__ This game can be emotionally intense.
 Watch yourself - let other players know if you are uncomfortable.
-Watch others - it's ok to ask if people are comfortable.
+Watch others - it's always ok to ask if people are comfortable.

 ## Introduction